-The exhibition is open Wednesday to Monday 10 a. m. to 6 p. m.
+The exhibition is open Wednesday to Monday from 10 a. m. to 6 p. m.

-If rain or shine – no visit to Lisbon is complete without riding the tram #28.
+Whether rain or shine – no visit to Lisbon is complete without riding tram #28.

 Just go back by metro from Praça de Espanha to Baixa-Chiado.
 Here you can catch the metro’s less modern but much more charming cousin.